Discover the best of North Yorkshire's market towns ideally situated between the stunning North Yorkshire Moors and the beautiful Yorkshire Dales...

 Richmond is one of Britain’s most beautiful market towns, with its 11You'll find a good choice of pubs and plenty of places to eat, as well as shops to stock up on essentials and gifts, and of course, miles of the best walking and mountain bike country in England.Century castle, fine historic building, large cobbled market place and many hidden corners making it a treasure trove for visitors.

-Be sure to visit the grand castle - set in the heart of the town, from there you can take a stroll around the castle walls, walk along the riverside and take in the falls, which are particularly stunning after a rainy day, then follow the trail along to Richmond Bridge where you can reward yourself with a latte from The Stations Seasons Restaurant.
+Be sure to visit the grand castle - set in the heart of the town, from there you can take a stroll around the castle walls, walk along the riverside and take in the falls, which are particularly stunning after a rainy day, then follow the trail along to Richmond Bridge where you can reward yourself with a treat from the award winning bakery found in The Station, a stunning riverside Victorian railway building.

 There are a number of interesting walks around Richmond, why not try the Drummer Boy walk for some spectacular views of the River Swale, the Batts and the Castle.
 On Saturdays make sure you don’t miss the Saturday Market in the Market Place.